-- 1. The instructional programme shall consist of six subjects. - 2.
-All lectures for the BTech will be conducted on a part-time (2 years) basis. - 3.
-Lectures will comprise of two periods per week.
+- I. The instructional programme shall consist of six subjects. - 2.
+All lectures for this BTech will be conducted on Part-time (2 years) basis. - 3.
+Full time lectures will comprise of three periods per week. - 4.
+Part time lectures will comprise of two periods per week.